What Is a Shower Chair?

 Standard Shower Chair

-• Fold-Down – Designed for permanent installation in a shower, these provide two rubberized feet, with the chair back mounted to the shower wall itself for stability.
-Usually paired with a support rod built into the adjacent shower wall to serve as a handgrip when moving to and from the shower.
+• Fold-Down – Designed for permanent installation in a shower, these provide two rubberized feet, with the chair back mounted to the shower wall for stability.
+They are usually paired with a support rod built into the adjacent shower wall to serve as a handgrip when moving to and from the shower.

-• Rolling – This model distinguishes itself with the presence of rubberized wheels with locking mechanisms.
-The picture illustrates that some models also feature a flip-up cushioned seat, providing both shower and commode chair functions.
+• Rolling – This model distinguishes itself with rubberized wheels with locking mechanisms.
+The picture illustrates that some models also feature a flip-up cushioned seat, providing shower and commode chair functions.

 Types of Shower Chairs Fold Down